UltimateStarCoder/mark-db-demo/README.md

-# pt 1: what i did
+# pt 1 op A: building from scratch
 - this is the totorial to get exactly what I have here if you want to make it from scratch, and are using this as a tutorial
-- skip to pt 2: "what u do" if you want to skip the tutorial on how all this was built and just want to run it as is instead of from scratch
+- skip to pt 1 op B: "running from a clone of this" if you want to skip the tutorial on how all this was built and just want to run it as is instead of from scratch
 ## Frontend
 1. create generic app
 `mkdir client`